 What to include in a wedding invitation?
-Well, you need the essentials, obviously but exactly how much extra detail needs to go in there?
+Well, you need the essentials, obviously, but exactly how much extra detail needs to go in there?
 Do you have to include an rsvp card, what about menus?
 And is it really OK to mention gifts (or money instead of gifts)?
-I go through all of these questions time after time when I meet couples planning their wedding invites.
+I go through all of these questions time after time when I meet couples planning their wedding invitations.
 As with most things wedding related, there are no right or wrong answers.
 But I do have some really useful guidelines that will help you decide exactly what to include in a wedding invitation.

-What to include in a wedding invitation – the essential who, where, when and how
+What to include in a wedding invitation – the essential who, where, when, and how

-First, and most importantly, you need to make sure you include all the details that relate to the wedding ceremony and reception itself:
+First, and most importantly, you need to make sure you include all the essential details that relate to the wedding ceremony and reception itself:

-WHO is hosting the wedding and who is getting married?
+WHO is hosting the wedding?

-Now these could be the same things, if you as the couple are hosting.
-If not, maybe it’s parents, or you together with your parents or families.
-This is the opener for your wedding invitation.
 Then if it’s not you as a couple hosting you need to include your names too.
 And you’ll probably have questions about which name goes first.
-Don’t panic – I have you covered on that one.
+Don’t panic – I have you covered on that one, read my blog linked below.

 Which name goes first on a wedding invitation?

-WHERE and WHEN is the wedding?
+WHEN is the wedding?

 HOW and when do you need your guests to reply by?